 - Modulation scheme and link characteristics for maximum throughput.

-Link "Sector BS - CPE" characteristics estimation is performed without taking into account the sector connection with other subscribers.
-So, the maximum throughput is estimated for the situation when the sector connection to the CPE is the only one.
+The estimation of the characteristics for the "Sector BS - CPE" link is performed without taking into account the sector's connection with other subscribers.
+So, the maximum throughput is estimated for the situation when the sector connection with the CPE is the only one.

 In order to obtain a detailed report please click on "Detailed performance report".